 In May 2015, PHMSA, in coordination with FRA, issued a final rule on the movement of flammable liquids by rail, including CBR and ethanol.
 The final rule includes new operational requirements for certain trains transporting a large volume of Class 3 flammable liquids, improvements in tank car standards and revised requirements to ensure proper classification and characterization of energy products placed in transport.

 Railroad Tank Cars

 PHMSA is the federal regulator for the movement of hazmat by rail, with regulations covering product classification, operating rules and tank car standards.
-In addition, the Association of American Railroads Tank Car Committee — comprised of railroads, railcar owners and manufacturers and hazmat shippers with active participation from DOT, Transport Canada and the National Transportation Safety Board (NTSB) — separately reviews and establishes industrywide standards for the design and operation of tank cars in North America.
+In addition, the Association of American Railroads Tank Car Committee — comprised of railroads, railcar owners and manufacturers and hazmat shippers with active participation from USDOT, Transport Canada and the National Transportation Safety Board (NTSB) — separately reviews and establishes industrywide standards for the design and operation of tank cars in North America.